+Com- Comment Staff Response Name / Submitted

+ment Organization

+ID

+Regards, Scott

-Com- ment ID Comment Staff Response Name / Organization Submitted Regards, Scott Note: The balance of this email thread is captured in Comment 28
+Note: The balance of this email thread is captured in Comment 28

 Com- ment ID Comment Staff Response Name / Organization Submitted 2019 TH- 033 You know what I think would be extremely beneficial?
 Someone to provide a synopsis of this discussion in layman's terms.
 Nobody likes to, or normally has time to, read the entire document and the related DNR documents and WAC codes - just tell us, in normal English, what this is all about so we can decide how we need to respond.
 Kitsap DCD will only be taking on the transfer of jurisdiction for Class 4 General forest practice permits (called conversion logging permits).
 These permits are currently reviewed and pre-approved by County staff, and later issued by the DNR.
 The projects have already been reviewed for all County code requirements by County environmental staff through the specific land use permits, grading permit review, and SEPA review and approval procedures.
 The County will still review, inspect and control the associated conversion timber harvest for these applications.
 The change is that the DNR will no longer be required to approve the conversion logging permits.
 Logging of lands having merchantable timber can still occur under DNR permit procedures for Class 1, 2, and 3 forest practice permits, and Class 4 Special forest practices permits.
 Harvests under DNR-approved permits are exempt from local County code requirements.
 Aerial spraying permits would still be guided by the DNR under Class 4 special permit review procedures.
 All the approved DNR forest practice permits are electronically tagging by the DCD permitting agency, applying a 6-year permit moratorium Hold onto the associated parcels.
 The Hold effectively limits application of any County development permit for a six-year period.
 The County will still offer applications for a COHP to pre-approve a DNR Class 2 or 3 permit, but all County codes must be followed in these applications and logging is typically limited to tree-thinning activities.
-The moratorium is not applied to COHP applications.
-Maps to understand the harvest level and guide the logging limits will still be required, as it does not show any detail of topography, or unmapped County critical areas.
+The moratorium is not applied to COHP permits.
+The SEPA process is required as part of all COHP applications.
+Maps to understand the harvest level and guide the logging limits will still be required in the COHP applications, but the DNR FPARS map will not be required, as it does not show any detail of topography, or unmapped County critical areas.
 SEPA will be processed for COHP applications that have surface waters, or applications for multiple parcels per the SEPA requirements in Title 18.
-Melody Y Rocky Point 02/28/19
+Melody Y Rocky Point 02/28/19 No changes to proposed code.